DSIN-INSA-Strasbourg/Hermes-doc/content/1. Hermes/11. Presentation/_index.md

 ## What is Hermes

-Hermes is a [Change Data Capture (CDC)](https://medium.com/event-driven-utopia/a-gentle-introduction-to-event-driven-change-data-capture-683297625f9b) tool from any source(s) to any target.
+Hermes is a [Change Data Capture (CDC)](https://medium.com/event-driven-utopia/a-gentle-introduction-to-event-driven-change-data-capture-683297625f9b) tool from any source(s) to any target(s).

 {{% notice warning %}}
 **This project is still under developpement and is not ready for production use yet**